-Hyperscale service tier for up to 100 TB
+Hyperscale service tier

 Azure SQL Database is based on SQL Server Database Engine architecture that is adjusted for the cloud environment in order to ensure 99.99% availability even in the cases of infrastructure failures.
 There are three architectural models that are used in Azure SQL Database:

 - Business Critical/Premium

 The Hyperscale service tier in Azure SQL Database is the newest service tier in the vCore-based purchasing model.
 This service tier is a highly scalable storage and compute performance tier that leverages the Azure architecture to scale out the storage and compute resources for an Azure SQL Database substantially beyond the limits available for the General Purpose and Business Critical service tiers.

 For details on the General Purpose and Business Critical service tiers in the vCore-based purchasing model, see General Purpose and Business Critical service tiers.
 For a comparison of the vCore-based purchasing model with the DTU-based purchasing model, see Azure SQL Database purchasing models and resources.

 What are the Hyperscale capabilities

 The Hyperscale service tier in Azure SQL Database provides the following additional capabilities: